mikecreighton/reading-practice/README.md

 ## Usage

+1. Select the appropriate grade level for the story.
-1. Enter the vocabulary words to include in the story.
+2. Enter the vocabulary words to include in the story.
-2. Specify a main character for the story.
+3. Specify a main character for the story.
-3. Enter a setting for where the story takes place.
+4. Enter a setting for where the story takes place.
-4. Adjust the humor level.
+5. Adjust the humor level.
-5. Click "Go" to create a custom story.
+6. Click "Go" to create a custom story.

-Additionally, you can specify which grade level the story should be written for along with the color theme for the prototype by clicking on the Settings gear button in the lower-left.
+Additionally, you can choose the color theme for the prototype by clicking on the Settings gear button in the lower-left.

 ## Customizing CSS Themes